harshit012/Web_Services_Framework/README.md

 # Web-Services-Framework
 This is the java based Web Services Framework, which provides an easier and faster way to set up, configure, and create the backend/serverside of the web-application.
-Now the user do not need to worry about servlets or the configuration of web.xml anymore.
+Now the user does not need to worry about servlets or the configuration of web.xml anymore.

 ## Why to use this framework?
 * No need to write the code for servlet classes.